riteshapatel/react-kitchen/README.md

 App uses,

 1. React (duh!)
+2. React Router
-2. Flux (yeah, next app is with Redux!)
+3. Flux (yeah, next app is with Redux!)
+4. Webpack
-3. Bootstrap CSS
+5. Bootstrap CSS
-4. Express JS API
+6. Express JS API

 Feel free to send a note if you find something that doesn't work.
 All ears!